ibrkorkut07/Inlamningsuppgift_Del2/README.md

 Updated Structure:
 InputReader: Continues to handle user interaction.

-TextStats: Now also counts words, identifies the longest word, and checks for "stop."
+TextStats: Now also counts words, identifies the longest word and checks for "stop."

 Testing
 JUnit tests verify: